 Explore Church Street

 Orlando’s Church Street dates back to the 1800s when it was home to Orlando’s major train depot.
-Now Church Street is home to a mix of dining, live entertainment, clubs and theater.
+Now Church Street is home to a mix of dining, live entertainment, clubs, and theater.
 Church Street is a great place to explore at night.
-Grab a great dinner at the Rusty Spoon, where three-time James Beard nominee Chef Kathleen Blake is the chef serving up local ingredients.
+Grab a great dinner at the Kres Chophouse, serving both steak & seafood with a Mediterranean twist.
+The best Orlando steakhouse experience located in the heart of downtown Orlando.
 Then grab a show at the Mad Cow Theater, before a nightcap at one of Church Street’s many lounges or clubs.